 There are numerous services that you can contact for support as the 'victim' of the crime (and so there should be).

 BUT what if you are the perpetrator - what if YOU have inappropriate thoughts and you are repulsed or curious, but want to safely explore and eradicate these thoughts to actively safeguard and protect children.
 NO therapist will collude with knowledge of sexual abuse, either intentional or historical admission).
 Private therapists CAN talk confidentially about inappropriate thoughts (not actions) whilst actively taking steps to reform which would include 'safe spaces' such as avoiding any risk areas.

-Whilst I am knowledgeable in this area and new research, I am a fully qualified counsellor just competing an advanced masters degree.
+Whilst I am knowledgeable in this area and new research, I am a fully qualified counsellor to advanced masters degree level.

-I am also iapt accreditted, and a registered member of the BACP and have my own indemnity insurance - I have now completed the Sex Offender Safety training (September 2018) aimed at Working with potential and actual offenders to reduce recidivism and increase safety in the community.
+I am also iapt accredited, and BACP accredited and have my own indemnity insurance - I have now completed the Sex Offender Safety training (September 2018) aimed at Working with potential and actual offenders to reduce recidivism and increase safety in the community, and my registration is renewed annually.
 If you would like to work therapeutically with me, then please contact me by the link below.
 Online conferencing (Zoom) is acceptable for this type of therapy if you feel uncomfortable or anxious about approaching this issue openly.

 Contact me in confidence via the message link below.